anteroul/Liquidator-Game/README.md

 # Liquidator-Game
 First fully functional version of my Arcade Shooter Game.
 You are a mercenary soldier guarding the border of a quarantined area.
 Do not let anyone through!

 IMPORTANT!
-Leaderboards are running currently on local host.
-A 24/7 running server will be deployed soon to make hiscores visible for every player online.
+Leaderboards are currently running only on local host.

 #
 ### Version Notes: